bhumm/bhumm/README.md

 I’m interested in computational biology, oncology, and assay design.
-I’m currently learning R, Python, SQL, and shell.
+I’m currently learning Java/Groovy, C/C++, and other general computer science concepts.
 I’m looking to collaborate on NGS and proteomic analyses and development of bioinformatic software and tools.
-How to reach me hummer.blake@gmail.com
+How to reach me hummer(dot)blake(at)gmail.com
 Check out my webpage at https://bhummerpersonalwebpage.on.drv.tw/Website/

 <!---